Lellix/sample-cocos2d-html5-tiled-map-spritesheet/README.md

 Game Asset Manager (GAM) is a tool for previewing and creating code snippets for various assets commonly used in game projects.
-By creating or importing a game project in XDK, you will find GAM panel on the left side of "DEVELOP" tab.
+By creating or importing a game project in Intel XDK, you will find GAM panel on the left side of "DEVELOP" tab.

 With Game Asset Manager, you can generate code snippet to preload and use tiled map in Cocos2d-HTML5.